preccrep/hexo-theme-jelly/README.md

 # hexo-theme-jelly

  A wonderful, elegant and eye-protected light theme for hexo.
-Adapted from two previous themes, [Yilia](https://github.com/litten/hexo-theme-yilia) and [smackdown](https://github.com/smackgg/hexo-theme-smackdown), it has made lots of changes in the UI and added some other features.
+Adapted from two previous themes, [Yilia](https://github.com/litten/hexo-theme-yilia) and [smackdown](https://github.com/smackgg/hexo-theme-smackdown), it has made lots of changes in the UI, fixed some bugs and added other features.

  ## Installation method